-Seattle Playwrights Salon presents a staged reading of Chimerica by Christopher Bailey on Friday June 9th at 7 p.m. at the Conservatory, 5813 Airport Way South, Seattle 98108.
+Seattle Playwrights Salon presents a staged reading of Les Lumieres by Judy Jacobs on Friday, August 11 at 7 p.m. at the Conservatory, 5813 Airport Way South, Seattle 98108.
 Admission is free!
 Beer, wine, cider, and food available for purchase before and after the show, and during intermission.

 The Conservatory is a Seattle art space and coffeehouse, community meeting place, and artists’ workshop in Seattle’s Georgetown neighborhood, a growing and glowing arts haven in Seattle near I-5, just north of Boeing Field.
 The Seattle Playwrights Salon produces new play readings and full productions on the second Friday of every month at The Conservatory to give local playwrights a public place to present new work in development to a live audience.